apiflask/apiflask/docs/openapi.md

 tags | Generate from blueprint names | See *[Tags](#tags)*
 externalDocs | - | Use the configuration variable [`EXTERNAL_DOCS`](/configuration/#external_docs)

-It provides two ways to obtain the spec document file:
+It provides three ways to obtain the spec document file:

+- An `app.spec` attribute that returns the dict spec.
 - A spec endpoint that serves the spec.
 - A `flask spec` command to output the spec to stdout or file.